-- Board-designated funds for a specific purposes - Undesignated funds
+- Board-designated funds for a specific purpose - Undesignated funds

 The Board explicitly designates unrestricted donations for particular programs and activities.
 The Board has also set a policy such that funds donated without any specific indication as to use, or funds given through GiveDirectly's website where the only options presented to donors are related to cash transfer programming, are spent on recipient transfers and the associated delivery costs.
-These funds that have been generally designated by the Board for cash transfers are then specifically designated by the Board to specific programs.
+These funds, referred to as Pending Allocation, are treated as without donor restricted donations until the point at which the Board explicitly designates the funds to a specific program.
+At December 31, 2020 and 2019, there were: